 NLM bibliographic records are available via ftp in MARC 21 format or in XML format.
 For further information, see NLM Data Distribution Program.

 The Section maintains and develops the NLM Classification, a scheme for the shelf arrangement of medical literature in libraries.
-This tool is available online.
 The Section also maintains NLM's internal authority file used in the creation of bibliographic records, including over 1.2 million name, title, and subject heading records and assigns the NLM title abbreviations for indexed serials.

 For further information, see the Section Home Page.